Up the Odds of Achieving Your Social Media Goals with Paid Media

 You need five organic posts on your LinkedIn Page to get started with LinkedIn ads so develop your organic content strategy with that in mind.
 Here’s how to build a strong and effective organic social presence on LinkedIn:

 1. Optimize your LinkedIn Page.
-Every year, membership engagement on LinkedIn increases by 50%.
-As a result, more and more companies are paying attention to their brand presence on the platform.
+Every year, more and more companies are paying attention to their brand presence on the platform.
 When was the last time you updated your LinkedIn Page?
 If you can’t remember, it’s likely time for an update.

 Our top recommendation for optimizing your LinkedIn Page is to include elements like a relevant cover image, descriptions and links to your website.
 The more updated and accurate the information, the more credible your page.